 Same semantics, but spread across more tokens.

-2. No Explicit Closing Tags
+2. Indent Form Eliminates Most Closing Tags

 3. Effect Information is "Extra"